Published on

 Figure 2: BIM models can serve as the initial visual and data backbone of a digital twin.

-BIM Digital Twin
+Digital Twin Built with Cesium

 Outstanding issues can also be logged directly in the digital environment.
 By linking tasks and their resolution status to specific assets in the model, facility managers gain a clear, visual method of tracking maintenance workflows, ensuring accountability and improving overall efficiency.

 No single software solution can fully build and manage a digital twin on its own.
-A functioning twin relies on multiple layers working together: hardware to capture real-world conditions, connectivity to transmit the data, and software to process, analyze, and display insights through an accessible interface.
+A functioning twin relies on multiple layers working together: hardware to capture real-world conditions, connectivity to transmit the data, and software to process, analyse, and display insights through an accessible interface.
 Sensors and IoT devices gather inputs from the physical environment, while gateways and networks ensure these streams are delivered securely to cloud or on-premise platforms.

 A Common Data Environment (CDE) often serves as the central hub for bringing this information together.
 It consolidates live sensor data, asset details from BIM models, and even static documents like PDF specifications into a single environment.
 By unifying these inputs, the CDE provides a reliable foundation for managing digital twins—supporting collaboration, decision-making, and long-term facility operations.